China says satellite network to be big asset, others can use it too

 "Even though we still do not provide global coverage, its applications are already spreading worldwide," he said.

-This month, the cabinet approved a blueprint that envisioned Beidou capturing 60 percent of a projected 400 billion yuan market for satellite navigation services in China, according to the China Daily.
+This month, the cabinet approved a blueprint that envisioned Beidou capturing 60 percent of a projected 400 billion yuan ($65 billion) market for satellite navigation services in China, according to the China Daily.

 The newspaper said 40 percent of Beidou's satellite applications would be for military use.